 An introduction to basic cell structure and physiology with emphasis on: function and structure of cell membranes; metabolism and enzyme function; genetics and protein synthesis; genetics of viruses, prokaryotes, and eukaryotes; cell signaling and communication.
 The use of models, microscope slides, and physiological experiments illustrate cellular structure and function.

-Prerequisite: high school chemistry strongly recommended, or CHEM& 110 or higher, or concurrent enrollment.
+Strongly recommended: high school chemistry, or CHEM& 121 or higher, or concurrent enrollment.
 This course does not satisfy the prerequisite for BIOL& 212 or 213.